selfrefactor/niketa-theme/README.md

 ## Roadmap April 2019

-[] Dark themes are not uploaded here, but still published to mono repo
+[-] Dark themes are not uploaded here, but still published to mono repo

-[] Flag to allow [OPACITY, COLOR] to actually generate gradient
+[x] Allow [OPACITY, COLOR] to actually generate gradient

-[] script to copy theme to mono repo folder
+[x] script to copy theme to mono repo folder

-[] opacity colors can still be darken
+[x] opacity colors can still be darken

-[] on hover of any niketa icon show jest out

 [x] Once new generate pallete theme is done, move the test to deprecated as this will pin the palletes

-[ ] Maybe few words before the screen

-[ ] Editor background and COLOR_0 should have the same direction

 [x] Generated palletes just change COLOR_1 to COLOR_5

 [x] Generate uniq set of COLOR_0 till COLOR_5 for pallete bases

-[ ] Each theme is also a separate published theme
+[-] Each theme is also a separate published theme

 [ ] Dark theme based on `90s` theme

-[ ] Use lerna for monorepo
+[x] Use lerna for monorepo

-[ ] get max levels ant(as instead of 22 we call this ant)
+[x] get max levels ant(as instead of 22 we call this ant)

-[ ] increase baboon levels
+[x] increase dev theme levels from 22

-[ ] Try to bind method comments with VSCode hint worker

 ## Trending log